v2kiran/PSLiteDB/README.md

 ```

-in the first document i.e Person "John Doe" has a typo in the Occupation
+In the first document i.e Person "John Doe" has a typo in the property `Occupation`.
-string so lets correct that.
+lets correct that.

 Find the document using LiteDB filtering and Output as BSONDocument
 ```powershell